 - Other business related purchases

-Speak with an Accountant in Toronto to find out if you’re missing any tax write offs for small business in Canada.
+Speak with an accountant in Toronto to find out if you’re missing any tax-write offs for a small business in Canada.

-Capital Assets – Tax Write offs for Small Business in Canada
+Capital Assets – Tax Write-offs for a Small Business in Canada

 - Furniture & fixtures – 20% per year